 Basic net loss per share is computed by dividing the net loss by the weighted average number of common shares outstanding for the period.
-Diluted net loss per share is computed by dividing the diluted net loss by the weighted average number of common shares outstanding for the period, including potentially-dilutive common shares, by assuming the dilutive effect of outstanding stock options and unvested restricted stock, as determined using the treasury stock method.
 For periods in which the Company has reported net losses, diluted net loss per share is the same as basic net loss per share, because dilutive common shares are not assumed to have been issued if their effect is antidilutive.

-The Company reported a net loss for the years ended December 31, 2017, 2016 and 2015.
+The Company reported a net loss for the years ended December 31, 2018, 2017 and 2016.